 A diagnostic audiologic evaluation includes pure-tone testing, bone-conduction testing, and speech testing.

 Pure-tone Air and Bone Conduction Testing

-Pure-tone air conduction testing determines the quietest tones that a person can hear at different frequencies, both low and high.
+Pure-tone air conduction testing determines the quietest tones that a person can hear at different frequencies across the speech range.
 Bone conduction testing is similar to pure-tone air conduction testing.
 A different type of headphone is used during bone conduction testing, and the results help the specialist determine if the hearing loss is originating from the outer/middle ear or from the inner ear.